Sagoia/GLOVE/BUILD.md

-# Building GLOVE for Ubuntu 16.04
+# Building GLOVE for Linux

+The building process has been tested on Ubuntu 16.04 and 18.04.

 ## Configure Building